firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 ## Stuff everything into model

 For current month we need to get the list of shops user can manage.
-And to do that we have to use multiple tables.
-The most obvious solution is to stuff everything into User model:
+And to do that we have to use multiple tables as there a certain roles that carry "chief" ability.
+The most obvious solution is to stuff everything into User model.
+So without further ado:

 ```ruby
 class User < ActiveRecord::Base